-Lieff Cabraser partner Elizabeth J. Cabraser will be serving on the faculty for Duke Law School’s third annual Mass Tort MDL Certificate program, to be hosted virtually November 15th-17th, 2021, from 11:55 am – 4 pm EST each day.
+Lieff Cabraser partner Elizabeth J. Cabraser will serve on the faculty for Duke Law School’s fourth annual Mass Tort MDL Certificate program, to be held virtually November 7-8, 2022.

 About Elizabeth J. Cabraser

 Elizabeth Cabraser is one of the nation’s leading class action litigators, possessing unparalleled expertise in complex civil litigation.
 She has served as court-appointed lead, co-lead, or class counsel in scores of federal multi-district and state coordinated proceedings, and currently serves in leadership positions in several of the nation’s highest profile civil cases, including a solo leadership role in the VW “Clean Diesel” Emissions case, and co-lead positions in the GM ignition switch defect and Takata defective airbag cases, the Fiat Chrysler Jeep Dodge diesel emissions fraud litigation, the Generic Drugs Pricing antitrust litigation, and the National Prescription Opiates litigation.